nickson-jose/vsdstdcelldesign/README.md

 - [Introduction to LEF.](#introduction-to-lef)
 - Standard cell design and characterization with CMOS inverter in openlane.
   - Objective
-  - Standard cell layout design from scratch
+  - Standard cell layout design in Magic.
   - Challenges
   - [Create port definition.](#create-port-definition)
   - [Set `port class` and `port use` attributes for a layout.](#set-port-class-and-port-use-attributes-for-a-layout)